Westbury Uninsured Car Accident Lawyer

 All insurance policies in New York require the option of uninsured and underinsured motorist coverage.
 Uninsured motorist coverage provides benefits to someone injured in an accident if the other party failed to obtain insurance, or could not be identified, such as in a hit and run situation.
 Underinsured insurance provides coverage to a driver if the other motorist’s policy does not provide enough protection to compensate an individual entirely after an accident.

 Additionally, if the injuries sustained in an accident are severe, state law gives this party the right to file a claim for negligence against the driver who caused their crash.
 A serious injury may include:

 - Loss of a body or organ function

 - Limited function of an organ or another body part

 Determining if an injury is serious is not always an easy task.
-As such, a consultation with a motor vehicle accident attorney in Westbury could help evaluate if the collision was severe enough to file a claim against the uninsured driver.
+As such, a consultation with an attorney in Westbury could help evaluate if the collision was severe enough to file a claim against the uninsured driver.

 Contact a Westbury Uninsured Car Accident Attorney

 Accidents happen every day, each with its own set of circumstances and injuries.
 State law requires every driver to have adequate insurance to cover damages from these accidents.
 However, sometimes one party fails to obtain proper coverage, leaving you to foot the bill.

 Fortunately, you may still have some options to recover compensation.
 A Westbury uninsured car accident lawyer could explain your options and assist you in obtaining adequate compensation for the damages you sustained.
 To get started on your case, call today.